 The Republic of Ireland has three international airports -- Dublin, Cork and Shannon -- while Northern Ireland (which is technically part of the United Kingdom) has one in Belfast.
-Dozens of European airlines offer direct flights to Ireland from European countries including Aer Lingus, Air France, British Airways, Virgin Atlantic and Lufthansa; from the United States, Aer Lingus, US Airways, American Airlines and United are some of the major airlines with flights from Ireland (the only direct flights into Dublin are from the East Coast of the U.S.).
+Dozens of European airlines offer direct flights to Ireland from European countries including Aer Lingus, Air France, British Airways, Virgin Atlantic and Lufthansa; from the United States, Aer Lingus, American Airlines and United are some of the major airlines with flights from Ireland.

 Getting around Ireland by air isn't the most convenient way to travel if you are staying within the country.
 There are several regional airports, including Galway, Knock, Sligo, Waterford and Kerry -- but considering how small the country is, it is far more cost- and time-efficient to drive or take the bus or train than it is to fly.